Economics 002 - Principles of Economics II » Spring 2021 » Chapter 6 Practice Quiz

 The imposition of a tax on a product

-A. shifts the supply curve to the right.
+shifts the demand curve to the right.

-B. shifts the demand curve to the right.
+shifts the supply curve to the left.

-C. shifts both the supply and the demand curve to the right.
+shifts the supply curve to the right.

 Question #8